-2. The incorporation into diplomacy of the visual and emotional qualities of contemporary communications.
+1. Incorporate into diplomacy the visual and emotional qualities of contemporary communications.

-3. The ability to fully utilise shifting storytelling formats and techniques for diplomatic research and practise.
+2. Utilise shifting storytelling formats and techniques specifically for diplomatic research and practise.

-The training is tailored to meet individual need and delivered in seminar format.
+The training is tailored to meet individual needs and delivered in seminar format.
 This allows attendees to identify key personal aims and build on their existing knowledge.
-Time is given to the transferable nature of elements of the course, e.g. cultural to smart and soft to economic.
+Time is given to the transferable nature of elements of the course, e.g. cultural to smart diplomacy, and soft to economic diplomacy.

 Continue here to my talk at the round table on the Future of Photography on May 9th 2017, in which I officially launched the project 'The Image As Storytelling.'